Isaac La Peyrère

 Isaac La Peyrère (/fr/; 1596–1676), also known as Isaac de La Peyrère or Pererius, was a French-born theologian, writer, and lawyer.
 La Peyrère is best known as a 17th-century predecessor of the scientific racialist theory of polygenism in the form of his Pre-Adamite hypothesis, which offered a challenge to traditional Abrahamic understandings of the descent of the human races as derived from the Book of Genesis.
-In addition to this, La Peyrère anticipated Zionism, advocating a Jewish return to Palestine, within the context of premillennialist Messianic theology.
-He moved in prominent circles and was known for his connections to the Prince of Condé and the abdicated Queen Christina of Sweden.
+In addition to this, La Peyrère anticipated Zionism, advocating a Jewish return to Palestine.
+He moved in prominent circles and was known for his connections to the Prince of Condé and the abdicated Christina, Queen of Sweden.
 Born to a Huguenot family, possibly of Portuguese Jewish converso or Marrano heritage, La Peyrère was pressured to renounce his views and publicly converted to the Catholic Church towards the end of his life, though the sincerity of this conversion has been questioned.

 Biography

 Background

-La Peyrère's name is sometimes given in Latin as "Pererius", which is a version of Pereira.
+La Peyrère's name is sometimes given in Latin as Pererius, which is a version of Pereira.

 He was born in Bordeaux, France, in a socially prominent family to parents Bernard La Peyrère and Marthe Malet, with eight siblings, among whom his brother, Abraham La Peyrère, was most notable.
 His father was the private secretary to Jacques II de Goyon de Matignon, Maréchal de France, while on his mother's side, his grandfather, was General Treasurer to the Royal House of Navarre.

 Both sides of La Peyrère's family were Calvinists, and many Bordeaux Protestants were suspected of being Marrano, or "secret Jews."
 While questions exist regarding a Jewish heritage, Richard Popkin presents evidence to the argument, that La Peyrère was of Marrano ancestry on his mother's side.

 La Peyrère was trained to be a lawyer.

 Condé and Christina of Sweden

 La Peyrère served as secretary to the Prince of Condé, on whose orders he lived for one month in 1654, in a house in the Southern Netherlands adjoining that of the recently abdicated Queen Christina of Sweden.
 Christina is said to have financed the anonymous publication of Prae-Adamitae.
 During this time both Christina and La Peyrère met with Menasseh Ben Israel, who was later invited by Oliver Cromwell's government to England to negotiate the readmission of Jews to that country.
 Menasseh became a convert to La Peyrère's belief that the coming of the Jewish Messiah was imminent.
-La Peyrère also argued that the Messiah would join with the king of France (that is, the Prince of Condé, not Louis XIV of France) to liberate the Holy Land, rebuild the Temple and set up a world government of the Messiah with the king of France acting as regent.
+La Peyrère also argued that the Messiah would join with the king of France (that is, the Prince of Condé, not Louis XIV) to liberate the Holy Land, rebuild the Temple and set up a world government of the Messiah with the king of France acting as regent.
 It has since emerged that, in fact: "Condé, Cromwell and Christina were negotiating to create a theological-political world state, involving overthrowing the Catholic king of France, among other things."